adnsv/panctx/README.md

 By default, generated PDF file is saved inside the working directory.
 Using `-o=<OUTPUT-FILE>` or `--output=<OUTPUT-FILE>` you can rename and move it to the location of your choice.

-Defitions and overrides to template definitions can be specified with `-d` or `--def` parameter followed by a `name=value` pair.
+Definitions and overrides to template definitions can be specified with `-d` or `--def` parameter followed by a `name=value` pair.

 The command line arguments must specify a main input file.
-The input is a ConTEXt flavored `.tex` file that contains lins and references to template assets.
+The input is a ConTEXt flavored `.tex` file that contains links and references to template assets.

 ## Sample Main File